Regional forms of shamanism: Japan

-Shamanism is part of the indigenous Ainu religion and Japanese religion of Shinto, although Shinto is distinct in its being shamanism for an agricultural society.
-Since the early middle-ages Shinto has been influenced by and syncretized with Buddhism and other elements of continental East Asian culture.
+Shamanism is part of the indigenous Ainu religion and the Japanese religion of Shinto.
+Since the early middle-ages Shinto has been influenced by and syncretized with Buddhism and other elements of continental East Eurasian culture.
 The book "Occult Japan: Shinto, Shamanism and the Way of the Gods" by Percival Lowell delves further into researching Japanese shamanism or Shintoism.
 The book Japan Through the Looking Glass: Shaman to Shinto uncovers the extraordinary aspects of Japanese beliefs.

 Korea

 Shamanism is still practiced in North and South Korea.
 In the south, shaman women are known as mudangs, while male shamans are referred to as baksoo mudangs.
-A person can become a shaman through either hereditary title or natural ability.
+A person can become a shaman through either a hereditary title or natural ability.
 In contemporary society, shamans are consulted for financial and marital decisions.

 Malaysia

 Shamanism is also practiced among the Malay community in Malay Peninsula and indigenous people in Sabah and Sarawak.
-People who practice shamanism in the country are generally called as bomoh, and analogously pawang on the Peninsula.
+People who practice shamanism in the country are generally called bomoh, and analogously pawang on the Peninsula.
 In Sabah, the Bobohizan is the main shaman among the Kadazan-Dusun indigenous community.